Are Hostas Edible? The Common Garden Hosta Plant

 Origins Of Hostas

 Hostas originate from the Orient but were brought to Europe in the 1700s.
-They are known in Japan as Urui and are regarded as a wild plant that people used to pick from the mountains.
+Also known in Japan as Urui they are regarded as a wild plant that people used to pick from the mountains.

 Are Hostas Edible?
-Are They Safe To Eat?
+Are They Really Safe To Eat?

-Well according to my research the Japanese eat hostas as a vegetable.
-Hotas actually belong to the asparagus family which is why we would say yes hostas are edible.
+According to my research the Japanese eat hostas as a vegetable as they actually belong to the asparagus family.

 Nutritional Properties Of Hostas